jaakkytt/aws-automation/lab-2/README.md

 In this lab you'll be using Terraform to bring up a web server cluster on EC2.

 A quick note about how this lab is set up.
 We've split the process of creating the infrastructure into stages.
-For each stage there is a directory with the Terraform configuration for creating the infrastructure in that stage.
-So the Terraform configuration is built up step-by-step by adding (and in some cases modifying) configuration with each stage.
+For each stage there is a directory with it's Terraform configuration for creating the infrastructure in that stage.
+So the configuration is built up step-by-step by adding (and in some cases modifying) configuration with each stage.
 You could `diff` the `main.tf` files between stages to check what changed.

 ## Relevant Documentation